JerryDoran/JerryDoran/README.md

 ### 💼   Things that I'm currently working on:
 * Developing progressive web apps (PWA's) for both desktop and mobile platforms.
 * Creating SPA's using the latest React libraries and features.
+* Creating my tech blog using Next.js and Contentful headless CMS.
 * Learning more about UX/UI development.
 * Developing a backend store using Node.js and MongoDb.